nuovodw/My100DaysOfCode/README.md

 **:white_check_mark:Today's Progress**:
 1. Completed Neagoie's JavaScript upto the intermediate level.
 1. Figured out how to use emoji on GitHub :laughing:
+1. Learned from Jonas S. how to think like a developer.
+    1. Worked on a real-world scenario
+    1. Step-by-step guide on how best to use StackOverflow and MDN.

 **:thought_balloon:Thoughts:**</br>
 1. Happy to be on track with my timeline!